subhash122/Buy-N-Sell/README.md

 ## Description

-Application where user can find and buy used second hand products as well as user can post used products.
+Application where users can find and buy used second-hand products, as well as user, can post-used products.

+#### Features
+- products listing page: you can see all listed products.
+- Sign-in/Sign-out: authentication using `JWT`.
+- Filtering basis on given filers/ pagination.
+- Upload your product to the app for listing.
+- wishlist a product and contact the seller.

+#### Technology
-- Frontend built using React, Backend built using Express.
+- Frontend built using React, Backend built using Node(Express).
-- For database Mongo DB is used.
+- For the database, Mongo DB is used.

-### Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!